Job Description Format: 1200+ Templates, Samples and Examples

 Keep the language as simple as possible.

-As per research conducted by Indeed, it was found that job descriptions between 700 and 2,000 characters get up to 30% more applications.
+As per the research conducted by Indeed, it was found that job descriptions between 700 and 2,000 characters get up to 30% more applications.

 Job Summary gives us an overview of the JD.
 It is basically a shorter version of the detailed JD.
 The main of writing Job Summaries is that people get an idea about the job without actually going through the whole Job Description.

-Responsibilities and duties.
+3. Responsibilities and Duties.

 The main crux of any JD is the part where the responsibilities and duties that come along with any job are explained.
 It should contain detailed day-to-day responsibilities related to the job.
-This point should be clear enough to outline an employees responsibility to carry out the expected duties.
+This point should be clear enough to outline an employee’s responsibility to carry out the expected duties.
 This section of the JD should lay down the list of all the responsibilities and duties that come along with the given job role.

 The skills required to perform the job should be mentioned in the JD as well.
 The skills that an individual possesses may have a huge impact on the efficiency of his or her job performance.